Intermediate care and reablement support

 At the end of an agreed period, your ability to manage daily living tasks will be reviewed.
 If this assessment identifies the need for longer term support, appropriate steps can be taken to meet those needs.
 Those people who require ongoing care will be transferred as soon as possible from the intermediate care or reablement service to an alternative provider in order to maintain reablement capacity.

-For further information see our needs assessment page.
+For further information see our needs assessment information.

 You can speak to your social care practitioner, if you have one, or health practitioner about this.